 What was Colosseum used for?

 The Colosseum was built primarily for hosting gladiatorial games as well as for other various events.
 The games, also called “munera”, were typically organized by private individuals rather than the state – first as the religious ceremonies and after as the demonstration of family prestige and power.
 They became very popular due to political reasons.
 Romans from aristocratic class organized games for the plebeians to get their favor (and the votes).
-Apart from “munera”, which represent a battle between two men, very popular were “venationes” which set men against animals.
-For this purpose, a vast number of animals were imported from Africa.
-The gladiators were free Romans, slaves, condemned criminals or prisoners of war.
+Apart from “munera”, which represents a battle between two men, very popular were “venationes” which set men against animals.
+For this purpose, a vast number of animals were imported from Africa and kept in the Colosseum Undergound.
+The gladiators were free Romans, slaves, condemned criminals, or prisoners of war.
 In case that gladiator won several fights, he had the right to ask the emperor for his liberty.
-As the sign of the accepted request, the fighter would get a wooden sword, which represented his liberty and a promise that he would never have to fight again.
+As a sign of the accepted request, the fighter would get a wooden sword, which represented his liberty and a promise that he would never have to fight again.

 Colosseum was not used just for Gladiator contests